The Other Qualities of our Idea of Space and Time

 But after experiencing other colours of green, red, white, black, etc, and finding a resemblance in the disposition of those points, we:

-But being annexed to general terms, they are able to: represent a vast variety of objects, and comprehend objects which are similar or dissimilar in some particulars.
+But since they are annexed to general terms, they are able to represent a variety of objects

 The idea of time is derived from the succession of our: